callmebyneon/callmebyneon.github.io/contents/2022-11-16/typescript-basic.md

 	}
 }

-// const nico = new User("nico", "las", "니꼬")	// w/ abstract class, ERROR: Cannot create on instance of an abstract class.
+// const nico = new User("nico", "las", "니꼬")	// ERROR: Cannot create on instance of an abstract class.

 // > private keyword only protect in ts code
 // nico.firstName // ERROR: Property 'firstName' is private and only accessible within class 'User'

+nico.nickname

 class Player extends User {
 	getPoint() {
-		console.log(this.point)
+		// `private` property even unaccessible within subclass of 'User' console.log(this.firstName) // ERROR: Property 'firstName' is private and only accessible within class 'User'.
+		// `protected` property won't access from out of class neither, but it will be access in subclass. console.log(this.point)
 	}
 }

 const nico = new Player("nico", "las", "니꼬")

-nico.nickname
 ```